avinashiiitb/HAR-app/README.md

 # HAR-app

-This is used to create a web app for my HAR project
+This is used to create a web app for my Human Activity Recognition project